Linhua-Sun/Ath_Heat_Hi-C/README.md

 # Bioinformatic Analysis Code of Heat Stress Project
-Bioinformatic analysis of RNA-Seq, WGBS, and Hi-C analysis in *Arabidopsis thaliana*
+Bioinformatic analysis of RNA-Seq, WGBS, and Hi-C in *Arabidopsis thaliana*

 Date: 2019-12-26